Skip to main content

 Mindi has experience managing, sourcing and scoping a portfolio of data science experiential learning partnerships across social impact organizations, corporate, civic and government entities.
 Mindi managed earlier iterations of our work with the 11th Hour Project at the University of San Francisco where she served as the Senior Director of Strategy and Operations of the Data Institute.
 Mindi is a member (inactive) of the California and Illinois bars and received her JD from UC Hastings and her BS, Political Science from Santa Clara University.

-Susan Paykin co-leads the Open Spatial Lab at the Data Science Institute and oversees its programmatic, research, and engagement activities.
-Her work includes community-engaged data practices, specializing in geospatial data analytics, mapping, and visualization, and building organizational data capacity for nonprofit and social impact partners.
-Susan also supports DSI’s community-centered data science initiatives and oversees the Community Data Fellows program, which provides data science support for community and nonprofit organizations and applied learning opportunities for students.
-She was previously the Research Manager at the Center for Spatial Data Science at UChicago and has worked in leadership, research, and advocacy roles for environmental and social impact organizations.
-She holds a Master’s in Public Policy from the Harris School of Public Policy at University of Chicago and a B.A. in International Studies from Brandeis University.
+Susan Paykin is the Program Lead of the Open Spatial Lab at the Data Science Institute (DSI) and oversees its programmatic, research, and partner engagement activities.
+As Associate Director, Community-Centered Data Science, Susan also helps lead DSI’s social impact and outreach initiatives including 11th Hour Project and Capacity Accelerator Network collaborations, and oversees the Community Data Fellows program, which provides data science support for community and nonprofit organizations.
+She was previously the Research Manager at the Center for Spatial Data Science at UChicago and has served leadership, research, and advocacy roles for environmental and social impact organizations.
+She holds a Master in Public Policy (M.P.P) from the Harris School of Public Policy at University of Chicago and a B.A. in International Studies from Brandeis University.

 Ari Zickau is the Community Data Fellows Program Manager at the Data Science Institute.
 The Community Data Fellows program provides data science support for local and global community and nonprofit organizations by connecting them with students through applied learning opportunities.
 Before relocating to Chicago, Ari served as the Community Experience Manager for the City of Boise, Idaho.
 In addition to program management work, they also have extensive experience in public and academic libraries.
 He holds a MS in Library and Information Science from San José State University and a BA in English from Boise State University.
 In the sphere of data science, Ari is interested in equitable access and practices, open data, civic engagement, and social impact.